-annuity An annuity is a series of payments of a fixed amount for a specified number of periods.
+annuity A series of payments of a fixed amount for a specified number of periods.

-annuity due An annuity due is an annuity with payments occurring at the beginning of each period.
+annuity due An annuity with payments occurring at the beginning of each period.

 APR The nominal annual interest rate is also called the annual percentage rate, or APR.